1950’s Transformation: Part Two

 PROJECT GOALS: In part one we focused on the new kitchen and dining room spaces.
 Here, we’ll take a look at the rest of the project, which included a sun room, bathroom, and converting the old kitchen space into something new.

 Type of Home: Multi-Level Home, With A 2011 Addition

 Year Built: 1955

-AFTER: What to do with all of this space?
-We turned it into a much needed mudroom with a full wall built in bench.
+AFTER: What to do with all of this space?!
+We turned it into a much needed mudroom with a full wall dedicated to a built in bench.
 This was the perfect place to incorporate the mudroom because of the easy access from the front door and the side entrance off of the driveway.

-The sun room was a pretty dramatic transformation!
+THE SUN ROOM BEFORE: The sun room was a pretty dramatic transformation!
 The homeowner saw another project we did and wanted to use it as inspiration for this space.
 One of the challenges we had to tackle in this room was that there was good reason to believe there might be some termite damage under the floor boards.
 Luckily, after tearing them up we didn’t find any, but we did find evidence of some other uninvited friends!
-Click here to check out a video of what we found.
+Watch the video below to see what this sun room used to look like! 👇

-The final part of this project was the home’s main bathroom which hadn’t been touched since the house was built in 1955.
-We chose a high impact floor tile to give it a little wow factor as you walk in!
+BEFORE BATHROOM: The final part of this project was the home’s main bathroom, which hadn’t been touched since the house was built in 1955.
+I chose a high impact black and white floor tile to give it a little wow factor as you walk in!
 I was torn on what vanity color I wanted to go with, so we asked our friends on Instagram to weigh in on the choices!

-The new bathroom is simple with the pattern floor tile stealing the show.
-And the white vanity looks fantastic!
+AFTER: The new bathroom is simple with the patterned floor tile stealing the show!
+The white vanity balances out the design and looks fantastic!